cloudmesh/classes/docs/source/overview.rst

 In case you chose a Term Paper your maximum Grade will be an A-.

-Please note that a project includes also writing an project report/paper.
+Please note that a project includes also writing a project report/paper.
 However the length is a bit lower than for a term paper.